XanderdenDuijn/CityGML-Utility-Network-ADE/README.md

 In short, the files in this repository are used to conduct the following two steps (in [FME](https://www.safe.com/)):
 - Creating CityGML Utility Network ADE data (with ESRI Shapefiles as input)
 - Putting the data in a 3D City Database
+- Performing geospatial (network) analyses by running some queries

 The database will be enriched with above as well as below ground (utility network) data.